expo/expo/docs/pages/versions/unversioned/sdk/permissions.md

 ### Permissions on Android

+On Android, permissions are little bit simpler than iOS.
+In the managed workflow, permissions are controlled via the `android.permissions` property in your [`app.json` file](../workflow/configuration/#android).
+In the bare workflow, they have to be defined in your `AndroidManifest.xml`.

-To use permissions on Android, they have to be defined in your `AndroidManifest.xml` first.
-Some Expo and React Native modules imply these permissions by default.
-If you use `expo-location`, for example, both the `ACCESS_COARSE_LOCATION` and `ACCESS_FINE_LOCATION` are implied and added to your `AndroidManifest.xml` when building a standalone app.
+> Some Expo and React Native modules include permissions by default.
+If you use `expo-location`, for example, both the `ACCESS_COARSE_LOCATION` and `ACCESS_FINE_LOCATION` are implied and added to your app's permissions automatically.

 You can limit these permissions by defining `android.permissions` property in your [`app.json` manifest](../workflow/configuration/#android) in the managed workflow.
 Only the minimum required permissions for Expo and the permissions listed in the `android.permissions` array are added.
 When using the bare workflow, you have to [blacklist permissions in your `AndroidManifest.xml`](#excluding-android-permissions-in-bare-workflow) manually.